Etto48/HexPatch/docs/SETTINGS.md

 If the file or directory doesn't exist, it will be created with the default settings.

+To improve forward compatibility, the app will not create a file with the default settings if the `--config` flag is not used.
+This is to avoid creating a config file that will override new default settings in future versions of the app.

 Settings are stored in JSON format and have the following structure:

 ```json